 How risky is the supply chain?

-The supply chain risk for credit card payment processing services is low.
+Supply chain risk for credit card payment processing services is low.
 Vendors source inputs from a myriad of upstream suppliers, including commercial banks, software publishers, computer and telecommunications equipment wholesalers and telecommunications service providers.
-Changes in the supply chain rarely affect continuity of operations for market providers, eroding the...
+Changes in the supply chain rarely affect the continuity of operations for market providers, thus eroding...
 Subscribe to learn more.